Nerwo/nerwo-contracts/README.md

 ## Overview

-The `NerwoEscrow` contract facilitates secure transactions between a sender and a receiver.
+The `NerwoEscrow` contract facilitates secure transactions between a client and a freelancer.
-The contract holds funds on behalf of the sender until the transaction is completed or a dispute arises.
+The contract holds funds on behalf of the client until the transaction is completed or a dispute arises.
 In case of disputes, an external arbitrator resolves the issue and determines the outcome.

 The main features of the contract include:

-- Creating transactions
+- Creating escrow
 - Making payments
 - Reimbursements
-- Executing transactions
-- Timeouts
-- Raising disputes and handling arbitration fees
+- Raising disputes
-- Submitting evidence
-- Arbitrator ruling
+- Ruling

 ## Functions

 ### createTransaction

-`createTransaction(IERC20 _token, uint256 _amount, address _receiver, string calldata _metaEvidence)`
+`createTransaction(IERC20 token, uint256 amount, address freelance, string calldata _metaEvidence)`

-Allows the sender to create a new transaction by providing the ERC20 token, receiver's address, the transaction amount, and meta evidence uri.
+Allows the client to create a new transaction by providing the ERC20 token, freelance's address, the transaction amount.
-The sender must have approved the amount the ERC20 token transfer.
+The client must have approved the amount the ERC20 token transfer.

 ### pay

-`pay(uint256 _transactionID, uint256 _amount)`
+`pay(uint256 transactionID, uint256 amount)`

-Allows the sender to pay the receiver for the provided goods or services.
+Allows the client to pay the freelance for the provided goods or services.
-The function checks whether the caller is the transaction sender, whether the transaction has a valid status, and whether the amount is within the valid range before proceeding.
+The function checks whether the caller is the transaction client, whether the transaction has a valid status, and whether the amount is within the valid range before proceeding.

 ### reimburse

-`reimburse(uint256 _transactionID, uint256 _amountReimbursed)`
+`reimburse(uint256 transactionID, uint256 amountReimbursed)`

-Allows the receiver to reimburse the sender if the goods or services cannot be fully provided.
+Allows the freelance to reimburse the client if the goods or services cannot be fully provided.
-The function checks whether the caller is the transaction receiver, whether the transaction has a valid status, and whether the amount to be reimbursed is within the valid range before proceeding.
+The function checks whether the caller is the transaction freelance, whether the transaction has a valid status, and whether the amount to be reimbursed is within the valid range before proceeding.

+`payArbitrationFee(uint256 transactionID)`

+Allows the client or the freelance to pay the arbitration fee to raise a dispute.
+The function verifies whether the caller is the transaction client or freelance, whether the transaction has a valid status, and whether the correct arbitration fee has been paid before proceeding.

-### timeOutBySender
+### timeOut

-`timeOutBySender(uint256 _transactionID)`
+`timeOut(uint256 transactionID)`

-Allows the sender to request a ruling in their favor if the receiver fails to pay the arbitration fee within the specified timeout.
+Allows the client or the freelance to request a ruling in their favor if the other party fails to pay the arbitration fee within the specified timeout.
 The function checks whether the transaction has a valid status and whether the timeout has been reached before proceeding.

-### timeOutByReceiver

-`timeOutByReceiver(uint256 _transactionID)`

-Allows the receiver to request a ruling in their favor if the sender fails to pay the arbitration fee within the specified timeout.
-The function checks whether the transaction has a valid status and whether the timeout has been reached before proceeding.

-### payArbitrationFeeBySender

-`payArbitrationFeeBySender(uint256 _transactionID)`

-Allows the sender to pay the arbitration fee to raise a dispute.
-The function verifies whether the caller is the transaction sender, whether the transaction has a valid status, and whether the correct arbitration fee has been paid before proceeding.

-### payArbitrationFeeByReceiver

-`payArbitrationFeeByReceiver(uint256 _transactionID)`

-Allows the receiver to pay the arbitration fee to raise a dispute.
-The function verifies whether the caller is the transaction receiver, whether the transaction has a valid status, and whether the correct arbitration fee has been paid before proceeding.

 ### _raiseDispute

-`_raiseDispute(uint256 _transactionID, uint256 _arbitrationCost)`
+`_raiseDispute(uint256 transactionID, uint256 arbitrationCost)`

 Internal function to create a dispute and associate it with a transaction.
-This function is called when both sender and receiver have paid their arbitration fees.
+This function is called when both client and freelance have paid their arbitration fees.

-### submitEvidence

-`submitEvidence(uint256 _transactionID, string calldata _evidence)`

-Allows the sender or receiver to submit evidence for a dispute by providing a link to the evidence using its URI.
-The function checks whether the caller is either the transaction sender or receiver and whether the transaction has a valid status before proceeding.

-### rule
+### acceptRuling

-`rule(uint256 _disputeID, uint256 _ruling)`
+`function acceptRuling(uint256 transactionID) external`

-Allows the arbitrator to give a ruling for a dispute.
+Accept ruling for a dispute.
-The function verifies whether the caller is the arbitrator, whether the transaction has a valid status, and whether the ruling is valid before proceeding.

 ### _executeRuling

-`_executeRuling(uint256 _transactionID, uint256 _ruling)`
+`_executeRuling(uint256 transactionID, uint256 ruling)`

 Internal function to execute a ruling of a dispute.
 It reimburses the arbitration fee to the winning party and updates the transaction status accordingly.

 ### getTransaction

-`getTransaction(uint256 _transactionID)`
+`getTransaction(uint256 transactionID)`

 External function helper for frontend calls, it returns the transaction or raises an error if the transaction does not exist.

+### getSupportedTokens

+`function getSupportedTokens() external view returns (IERC20[] memory)`

+Get supported ERC20 tokens.

+### getArbitrationCost

+`function getArbitrationCost() external view returns (uint256)`

+Ask arbitrator for abitration cost.

+### fetchRuling

+`function fetchRuling(uint256 transactionID) external view`

+Get the ruling for the dispute of given transaction.

 ## Events

 ### Payment

-`event Payment(uint256 indexed _transactionID, address indexed _token, uint256 _amount, address indexed _sender);`
+`event Payment(uint256 indexed transactionID, IERC20 indexed token, uint256 amount, address indexed client)`

 Emitted when a payment is made.
-It provides the transaction ID, the ERC20 token address, the amount paid, and the address of the sender.
+It provides the transaction ID, the ERC20 token address, the amount paid, and the address of the client.

 ### HasToPayFee

-`event HasToPayFee(uint256 indexed _transactionID, Party _party);`
+`event HasToPayFee(uint256 indexed transactionID, address party)`

 Emitted when a party has to pay an arbitration fee.
 It provides the transaction ID and the party that has to pay the fee.

 ### TransactionCreated

-`event TransactionCreated(uint256 _transactionID, address indexed _sender, address indexed _receiver, address indexed _token, uint256 _amount);`
+`event TransactionCreated(uint256 transactionID, address indexed client, address indexed freelance, IERC20 indexed token, uint256 amount)`

-Emitted when a new transacction is created (the Escrow).
+Emitted when a new transaction is created (the Escrow).
 It provides all needed informations.

 ### FeeRecipientPayment

-`event FeeRecipientPayment(uint256 indexed _transactionID, address indexed _token, uint256 _feeAmount);`
+`event FeeRecipientPayment(uint256 indexed transactionID, IERC20 indexed token, uint256 feeAmount)`

 Emitted when a fee payment is made to the fee recipient.
 It provides the transaction ID, the ERC20 token address and the fee amount.

 ### FeeRecipientChanged

-`event FeeRecipientChanged(address indexed _oldFeeRecipient, address indexed _newFeeRecipient);`
+`event FeeRecipientChanged(address indexed oldFeeRecipient, address indexed newFeeRecipient)`

 Emitted when fee recipent is changed (admin function).
 It provides the old and new fee recipient.

-### MetaEvidence

-`event MetaEvidence(uint256 indexed _metaEvidenceID, string _evidence);`

-Emitted when a meta-evidence is submitted.
-It provides the uri of meta-evidence.

-### Dispute

-`event Dispute(IArbitrator indexed _arbitrator, uint256 indexed _disputeID, uint256 _metaEvidenceID, uint256 _transactionID);`

-Emitted when a dispute is created.
-It provides the arbitrator, the dispute ID, the meta-evidence ID, and the transaction ID.

-### Evidence

-`event Evidence(IArbitrator indexed _arbitrator, uint256 indexed _transactionID, address indexed _party, string _evidence);`

-Emitted when evidence is submitted for a dispute.
-It provides the arbitrator, the transaction ID, the address of the party submitting the evidence, and the link to the evidence.

 ### SendFailed

-`event SendFailed(address indexed recipient, address indexed token, uint256 amount, bytes data);`
+`event SendFailed(address indexed recipient, address indexed token, uint256 amount, bytes data)`

 Emitted when sending funds fails.
 It the address of the ERC20 is 0 it refers to the native token (used for arbitration).

-### Ruling

-`event Ruling(IArbitrator indexed _arbitrator, uint256 indexed _disputeID, uint256 _ruling);`

-Emitted when a ruling is given for a dispute.
-It provides the arbitrator, the dispute ID, and the ruling.

 ## Custom Errors

 ### NullAddress

-`error NullAddress();`
+`error NullAddress()`

-Thrown when a required address is instead null.
+Emitted when a required address is instead null.

 ### NoTimeout

-`error NoTimeout();`
+`error NoTimeout()`

-Thrown when the function is called before the required timeout period has passed.
+Emitted when a timeOut operation is attempted before the feeTimeout period has elapsed.

-### InvalidRuling

-`error InvalidRuling();`

-Thrown when the arbitrator gives an invalid ruling.

 ### InvalidCaller

-`error InvalidCaller(address expected);`
+`error InvalidCaller()`

-Thrown when the function caller is not the expected address.
+Emitted when the function caller is not the expected one.

 ### InvalidStatus

-`error InvalidStatus(uint256 expected);`
+`error InvalidStatus()`

-Thrown when the function is called with an invalid transaction status.
+Emitted when the status of a transaction does not allow a certain operation to be performed.

 ### InvalidAmount

-`error InvalidAmount(uint256 expected);`
+`error InvalidAmount()`

-Thrown when the function is called with an invalid amount.
+Emitted when the function is called with an invalid amount.

+### InvalidTransaction

+`error InvalidTransaction()`

+Emitted when the requested transactionID does not refer to a valid transaction.

+### InvalidToken

+`error InvalidToken()`

+### InvalidFeeBasisPoint

+`error InvalidFeeBasisPoint()`

+### NotRuled

+`error NotRuled()`

+Emitted when a ruling is queried or attempted to be executed for a dispute that has not yet been ruled

 ## Enumerations

 ### Status

-`enum Status {NoDispute, WaitingSender, WaitingReceiver, DisputeCreated, Resolved}`
+`enum Status {NoDispute, Waitingclient, Waitingfreelance, DisputeCreated, Resolved}`

 Represents the current status of a transaction:

 - `NoDispute`: The transaction has no dispute.
-- `WaitingSender`: The transaction is waiting for the sender to pay the arbitration fee.
+- `WaitingClient`: The transaction is waiting for the client to pay the arbitration fee.
-- `WaitingReceiver`: The transaction is waiting for the receiver to pay the arbitration fee.
+- `WaitingFreelance`: The transaction is waiting for the freelance to pay the arbitration fee.
 - `DisputeCreated`: A dispute has been created for the transaction.
 - `Resolved`: The transaction has been resolved, either by a ruling or by the parties coming to an agreement.

-### Party
+### Parties

-`enum Party {Sender, Receiver}`

-Represents the parties involved in a transaction:
+The arties involved in a transaction are:

-- `Sender`: The party sending the payment.
+- `client`: The party sending the payment.
-- `Receiver`: The party receiving the payment.
+- `freelance`: The party receiving the payment.

-This contract allows two parties, a sender and a receiver, to engage in transactions with the possibility of raising disputes and having them resolved by an arbitrator.
+This contract allows two parties, a client and a freelance, to engage in transactions with the possibility of raising disputes and having them resolved by an arbitrator.
 The contract handles payments, fee calculations, dispute creation, and evidence submission.
-In the case of a dispute, the arbitrator is responsible for providing a ruling, which will result in either the sender being reimbursed or the receiver being paid.
+In the case of a dispute, the arbitrator is responsible for providing a ruling, which will result in either the client being reimbursed or the freelance being paid.
 The contract also enforces timeouts for various actions, such as paying arbitration fees and executing transactions.